aaronespasa/Learn-Assembly/README.md

 ## My Notes

 I attach the notes I took during the Assembly classes at my university.
-All the slides I included are the property of UC3M:
+All the slides I included belong to the UC3M:

 [Assembly Notes](https://aaronespasa.notion.site/3-Assembly-daeae594d0aa44cb8a806d7611f88113)